scalatra/scalatra-website/guides/views.md

 #### Specifying an alternate layout

-The `layout` key passed from your actions is somewhat special, as it's used by scalate to identify the layout file, which wraps a standard layout around the output for the current action.
+The `layout` key passed from your actions is somewhat special, as it's used by Scalate to identify the layout file, which wraps a standard layout around the output for the current action.

 If you want, you can optionally set off your `layout` parameter from the others, perhaps